-For LICS Low-Income Community Solar residential customers, only the Supply rate is averaged over 12 months.
+For LICS Low Income Community Solar residential customers, only the Supply rate is averaged over 12 months.
 For those customers who have a commercial rate of 100 kW or more, Supply and Capacity are averaged over 12 months.

-Each of the second strain is also used in the Section 5.4 example above.
+8 This 12.48 cents figure is also used in the Section 5.4 example above.